 Variable Annuity: Combines the characteristics of mutual funds, the insurance features of annuity products, and the benefits of tax deferral with low investment amounts in comparison to other products.
 A variable annuity may be invested in a variety of professionally managed investment sub-accounts similar to mutual funds.
-Insurance features, such as a minimum death benefit or sing
+Insurance features, such as a minimum death benefit or single or dual lifetime income benefits, may also be available.